lz520520/dinvk/README.md

 Executes syscalls indirectly, bypassing user-mode API hooks and security monitoring tools.

-* This macro has no argument limit and is designed only for x64 architecture.
+* Currently supporting x64, x86 and WoW64.
 * It uses techniques such as Hells Gate, Halos Gate, and Tartarus Gate to dynamically locate the System Service Number (SSN) and invoke the syscall indirectly.
-* Currently supporting x64, x86 and WoW64.

 ```rs
 use std::{ffi::c_void, ptr::null_mut};